by Russ Lowthian

 Arriving in Bemidji, the MRT enters on a city trail that connects to the Paul Bunyan Trail.
-As the current of the river flows into Lake Bemidji, this is a good place to consider for your first evening.
-While here discover all this community has to offer.
+As the river’s current flows into Lake Bemidji, this is a good place to consider for your first evening.
+While here, discover all this community has to offer.

 Paul Bunyan and Babe, his blue ox.
 For lodging and more things to do when not riding, see our Bike Bemidji article.
 You will find camping options in Lake Bemidji State Park.

 MRT – Day 2 from Bemidji to Grand Rapids